MicrosoftDocs/azure-docs/articles/service-fabric/how-to-managed-cluster-public-ip-prefix.md

 #### Create a public IP address prefix

-In this section, you'll create a zone redundant, zonal, and non-zonal public IP prefix using Azure CLI.
+The following section describes the steps to create a zone redundant, zonal, and non-zonal public IP prefix using Azure CLI.

 The prefix in the example is * **IPv4** - /28 (16 addresses)